gdgiorg/gdgiorg/README.md

 Things this rebuild could not resolve without your input:

 - **Paystack / contact form endpoint / summit artwork** — see [Forms & payments](#forms--payments) above; each just needs a URL or file dropped in.
-- **Organizational Profile PDF** — GDGI has confirmed the "Strictly Confidential" watermark is fine to publish as-is.
-Drop the file in `assets/` (e.g. `assets/gdgi-organizational-profile-2025.pdf`), set `site.orgProfileUrl` to that path in `generator/data.mjs`, and re-run the generator — the About page's download button goes live automatically.
 - **The one live job listing** — still points at "Apply link pending"; no replacement URL was supplied for it.
 (Volunteer, Partnership, Contact, and the Summit registration are all already live — see above.)
 - **`date to be reconfirmed`** — the Solar Installation Training Cohort 2 event date conflict (see `events/disability-inclusive-solar-installation-training-cohort-2/index.html`).
 - **Advisory Board** — all eight now have real photos, but no biography text was supplied for any of them; their cards are intentionally non-clickable (no bio page to link to) rather than linking to a broken image file, as the old site did.
-- **Domain/DNS cutover** — in progress.
-See [Pointing globaldisabilitiesgi.com at this site](#pointing-globaldisabilitiesgicom-at-this-site) for the exact GitHub + cPanel steps.
+- **International Partners photos** — Mariame Kanté and Takang Aya Ayuk's `/people/` pages are live with full bios but no photo yet (their cards show initials instead).
+Drop the files in `assets/photos/` as `mariame-kante.jpg` and `takang-aya-ayuk.jpg`, add a matching `photo:` field to each entry in `generator/data.mjs`, and re-run the generator.

 ## Sources reviewed